jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/Buildings/Greyson Tools.md

 ## **Building Summary**

-**Greyson Tools** is [[Bertrum Greyson]]'s blacksmith workshop, a vital business in [[Cerbereburn|Cerbereburn]] that has become the centre of significant environmental and political controversy.
+**Greyson Tools** is [[Bertrum Greyson]]'s blacksmith workshop, a vital business in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] that has become the centre of significant environmental and political controversy.
 The shop's location along the river and its forging operations have made it a focal point in the town's resource disputes.

 ---